Craniofacial Surgery

 This small area of a child’s body is complex and extremely important to development.
 Abnormalities can affect how the brain grows, and how the child hears, sees, breathes, chews, swallows, and interacts with others.

-At University Plastic Surgeons in Memphis, we focus on practice on reconstructive and plastic surgery procedures, including craniofacial surgery.
+At UT Plastic Surgery in Memphis, we focus on practice on reconstructive and plastic surgery procedures, including craniofacial surgery.
 Our respected surgeons are leaders in their field who have earned a reputation for surgical excellence and high-quality patient care.

 Conditions We Treat with Craniofacial Surgery

-Our skilled reconstructive and plastic surgeons at University Plastic Surgeons perform craniofacial surgery in Memphis to repair acquired and congenital deformities of the skull and face, often in coordination with a neurosurgeon.
+Our skilled reconstructive and plastic surgeons at UT Plastic Surgery perform craniofacial surgery in Memphis to repair acquired and congenital deformities of the skull and face, often in coordination with a neurosurgeon.
 Some of the conditions we treat with this type of surgery include:

 What to Expect with Craniofacial Surgery